Overview of the Dangers of Annual Dog Vaccinations

 See my article and Video Clips on how to stop this.
 The Jingler

 My own vaccination protocol is this: vaccinations at 8 and 10.5 weeks of age.
 No more vaccinations until my dogs reach 7 years old.
 Then I have a Titer test, if that shows the necessary antibodies, then I do not have any more tests or vaccinations.
 I must point out that is my decision, and that I am not medically qualified.
-However, I am also not stupid and if 30 Vets say annual vaccinations are a scam them I will tend to agree with them.
+However, I am also not stupid and if 30 Vets say annual vaccinations are a scam then I will tend to agree with them.

 I have never had a dog die of any of the diseases covered in the core or none core vaccinations.
-New vets are required to swear a solemn oath when they finish their degree “primum non nocere” "first do no harm” I am convinced that a significant amount of Vets do not follow that Solemn oath.
+New vets are required to swear a solemn oath when they finish their degree “primum non nocere” "first do no harm” I am convinced that a significant amount of Vets do not follow that Solemn Oath.

 I have written an in-depth article for those that which to research much deeper into this problem and it can be found here.
 In-Depth the Dangers of Over Vaccination of Cats and Dogs That also covers none core vaccines such as Leptospirosis and dog flu.

-Stan Rawlinson March 2015
+©Stan Rawlinson March 2015